 PRST 7300 - Research Methods (3 credit hours)

 C. Professional Project: The Master of Professional Studies program requires every student to complete a professional project as the culminating experience in earning the degree.
-A professional project proposal must be submitted to and approved by the Graduate Studies Coordinator before the PRST 7998 permit will be issued.
-The deadlines for proposal submission are listed in the course syllabus below.
+A professional project proposal must be submitted to and approved by the students advisor before the PRST 7998 permit will be issued.
+The deadlines and proposal questions are found in the Proposal Approval Questions.

 PRST 7998 - Professional Project (3 credit hours)